qwErty177123/IPL-Analysis/README.md

 TASKS

-1. Designing a metric to measure the effectivesness of a bowler in IPL
+1. Designing a metric to measure the effectiveness of a bowler in IPL

-2. Designing a metric to measure the effectivesness of a bowler in IPL
+2. Designing a metric to measure the effectiveness of a batsman in IPL